dwyl/learn-elm/tutorials/elm-ui/README.md

 People who are learning `CSS`
-(_or those who are too impatient to learn and just want it to "work now"!_), often end up feeling like `CSS` is a wild beast that cannot be tamed.
+(_or those who are too impatient to learn and just want it to "work now!"_), often end up feeling like `CSS` is a wild beast that cannot be tamed.
 There's a _reason_ why searching for
 ["CSS gif"](https://www.google.com/search?q=css+gif&tbm=isch)